TaylorChaseHunter/Alfred/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Simply refactor for the moment.
+- [X] Simply refactor for the moment.
+- [ ] Refactor and compartmentalize the repository with future goals in mind.
+- [ ] Implement DL models for automatic quote generation.

 See the [open issues](https://github.com/TaylorChaseHunter/Alfred/issues) for a full list of proposed features (and known issues).